nabdulba-lgtm/The-Variables-/README.md

 Clarity – Keeps the filtering logic separate from data storage or user interface code.

 Testability – Each method can be tested independently, improving reliability.

+PROJECT 3

+                   ┌────────────────────────┐
+                   │        User (ABC)       │
+                   │  + user_id              │
+                   │  + name                 │
+                   │  + email                │
+                   │  + login()              │
+                   │  + logout()             │
+                   │  + dashboard() [abstract│
+                   └───────────┬────────────┘
+                               │
+       ┌───────────────────────┴────────────────────────┐
+       │                                                │
+┌───────────────┐                               ┌────────────────┐
+│   Student     │                               │    Teacher     │
+│ + classes     │                               │ + teaches      │
+│ + grades      │                               │ + add_grade()  │
+│ + view_grades │                               │ + update_grade │
+└───────────────┘                               └────────────────┘

+                     ┌────────────────────────────────┐
+                     │    Assignment (ABC)             │
+                     │ + name                          │
+                     │ + points                        │
+                     │ + max_points                    │
+                     │ + calculate_percentage() [abs]  │
+                     └──────────────┬─────────────────┘
+                                    │
+     ┌──────────────────────────────┼────────────────────────────┐
+     │                              │                            │
+┌───────────────┐          ┌─────────────────┐         ┌─────────────────┐
+│ Homework      │          │    Quiz         │         │      Exam       │
+│ + fixed weight│          │ + penalty rule  │         │ + curved scores │
+└───────────────┘          └─────────────────┘         └─────────────────┘

+Polymorphism in the Project

+Polymorphism allows the same function call to produce different behavior depending on the object type.

+Example 1 — Dashboards
+def show_dashboard(user: User):
+    user.dashboard()   # calls Student or Teacher implementation automatically

+If the object is a Student, it displays enrolled classes and current grades.
+If it is a Teacher, it displays course roster and grading statistics.
+The function call stays the same; the implementation varies by subclass.

+Example 2 — Grade Calculations
+for assignment in student.assignments:
+    percent = assignment.calculate_percentage()

+The loop does not need to know whether the assignment is Homework, Quiz, or Exam.
+Polymorphism ensures each subclass applies its own rules:

+Homework returns a normal percentage

+Quiz may apply a late penalty

+Exam may apply a grade curve

+Benefits of Inheritance in This System

+Without inheritance, Student and Teacher would each require their own login logic, dashboard code, session management, and shared validation.
+With inheritance:

+Shared behavior is placed once in the User base class

+Student and Teacher reuse shared functions and extend only where necessary

+New user roles (Admin, Parent, Counselor, etc.) can be added by creating new subclasses and implementing the dashboard method

+This reduces duplicated code, increases scalability, and enforces consistent behavior among all user types.

+Usage Examples Demonstrating Inheritance and Polymorphism Adding Grades teacher = Teacher("t101", "Dr. Reed", "reed@example.com") student = Student("s300", "Ava Chen", "ava@example.com") assignment = Exam("Exam 1", 86, 100)

+teacher.add_grade(student, assignment)

+The system uses composition to store the grade inside the student object.
+Polymorphism ensures the correct percentage calculation for an Exam (curved) rather than a Quiz or Homework.

+Displaying Dashboards
+user = login("s300")
+user.dashboard()

+Outcome depends on the concrete object type:

+If the user is a Student, grade breakdown is shown

+If the user is a Teacher, course and grading statistics are shown

+The caller does not need to know the subclass type.

+Filtering Grades
+high_scores = filter_by_score_range(student.get_all_grades(), 90, 100)

+The filter works regardless of whether the grades came from Homework, Quiz, or Exam objects, enabling polymorphic analytics.

+Summary of OOP Requirements
+Concept	Location in the System
+Inheritance	User → Student / Teacher, Assignment → Homework / Quiz / Exam
+Abstract Classes	User and Assignment define abstract methods that must be overridden Polymorphism	dashboard() and calculate_percentage() execute different logic depending on object type Composition	Students contain assignments and grades rather than inheriting from Assignment Encapsulation	Grade modification can only occur through Teacher-validated methods